ts-bridge/ts-bridge/docs/reference/configuration.md

 There are a few caveats to keep in mind when using TS Bridge with your TypeScript project:

-- **No support for project references**: TS Bridge does not support TypeScript project references.
-Though support for project references is planned for a future release, it is not currently available.
 - **No incremental compilation**: TS Bridge does not support incremental compilation.
 This means that TS Bridge will always compile all files in your project, even if they have not changed since the last build.